What is human-induced warming?

 The globalwarmingindex.org website shows an up-to-the-second

-index of human-induced warming relative to the mid-19th century (1850-79) based on the standard "detection and attribution" approach introduced
+index of human-induced warming relative to the second half of the 19th century (1850-1900) based on the standard "detection and attribution" approach introduced

 by Hasselmann (1997), first introduced in